Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Dog was berating his Vzk’tk first officer when she arrived.

-“-Wanna hear a *damn* good reason why our fuckin’ emergency recall jump ain’t charged!” he snarled.
+"-Wanna hear a *damn* good reason why our fuckin’ emergency recall jump ain’t charged!" he snarled.

 Krzzvk was having commendable success in not cowering, but an angry deathworlder was an angry deathworlder.
 They had a way of inspiring mortal terror without really meaning to.

-“B-but we never *use* the recall jump, captain!” he protested.
+"B-but we never *use* the recall jump, captain!" he protested.

 Dog took an enraged step forward with far more than his customary soft-footed force.
 The deck rattled.
-“Lemme tell ya why we never use it, Krizzy,” he snarled.
-“We never use it *‘cuz it’s fer fuckin’ emergencies!* High-tail it back there and charge the fuckin’ thing!”
+"Lemme tell ya why we never use it, Krizzy," he snarled.
+"We never use it *‘cuz it’s fer fuckin’ emergencies!* High-tail it back there and charge the fuckin’ thing!"

 Vakno let herself into the room, stepping aside to let the hapless Krzzvk flee.

-“Problems?” she asked.
+"Problems?" she asked.

-“Our boy Dread’s catchin’ up,” Dog reported.
-“He’s got a big-ass power plant for a ship that size, even bigger than ours.”
+"Our boy Dread’s catchin’ up," Dog reported.
+"He’s got a big-ass power plant for a ship that size, even bigger than ours."

-“You are certain that he’s armed?”
+"You are certain that he’s armed?"

-“Yyyup.
+"Yyyup.
 Lots of pulse rifles?
-Guarantee he made himself a shrapnel gun.”
+Guarantee he made himself a shrapnel gun."

-“A what?”
+"A what?"

-“Simplest bit of wreck-tech in the galaxy.
+"Simplest bit of wreck-tech in the galaxy.
 Strip all the worky bits outta a load of pulse rifles, hook ‘em up to the ship’s power core, stick ‘em in the end of a metal tube.
 You can load whatever you like in that tube: Garbage, gravel, metal scraps, water ice...don’t matter.
-Whatever it is, it’ll come outta that thing goin’ fast enough to put a lotta holes in my ship.”
+Whatever it is, it’ll come outta that thing goin’ fast enough to put a lotta holes in my ship."

-“...That cannot be accurate,” Vakno surmised.
+"...That cannot be accurate," Vakno surmised.

-“Won’t fuckin’ need to be,” Dog growled, then barked at one of the Vzk’tk crew.
-“Izzy!
+"Won’t fuckin’ need to be," Dog growled, then barked at one of the Vzk’tk crew.
+"Izzy!
 Switch the power over from engines to the shields.
-We can’t outrun this asshole, but I bet we can tank him.”
+We can’t outrun this asshole, but I bet we can tank him."

-“Yes captain!”
+"Yes captain!"

-“And fer God’s sake, somebody go check the pressure doors are all closed!”
+"And fer God’s sake, somebody go check the pressure doors are all closed!"

 Nobody moved, and Dog sighed.
-“Ricky! *’Somebody’* means you!”
+"Ricky! *’Somebody’* means you!"

 Another Vzk’tk bolted from the room.

 Dog sank into his chair with his teeth gritted so hard that Vakno imagined she could hear them grinding.

-*”...Can* we ‘tank’ him?” she asked quietly, so the others would not hear.
+*"...Can* we ‘tank’ him?" she asked quietly, so the others would not hear.

 Dog glanced at her, checked they were not overheard, then muttered his reply.
-“Sister, I fuckin’ doubt it.”
+"Sister, I fuckin’ doubt it."

 Ten seconds later, the ship lurched gently as the *Creation Stepper*’s warp field merged with its own.
 Dog put on his seatbelt.

-“...Good luck, everyone.”
+"...Good luck, everyone."

 There was a slam, the deck became the wall, alarms howled, and Vakno had *just* enough time to realize that she was going to hit her head on th-